xprova/bisect-tau/README.md

 ### Calculating Tau for your Design

-The sub-sections below describe the steps to calculate Tau for a given bistable spice circuit.
+There are four basic steps to calculate Tau for your spice bistable circuit:

 #### 1. Preparing the DUT

-The Design under Test (DUT) (latch/flip-flop/arbiter circuit) must be a spice sub-circuit with the input ports: `reset`, `clk` and `d` and output ports: `q` and `qn` as shown in the block diagram below.
+The Design under Test (DUT) (latch/flip-flop/arbiter circuit) must be a spice sub-circuit with the input ports: `reset`, `clk` and `d` and output ports: `q` and `qn` as shown in the diagram below.

 ![Example 1](https://cdn.rawgit.com/xprova/bisect-tau/master/figures/diagram.svg)